FDR and Polio

 Thousands of Americans, many of them children personally affected by polio, wrote to FDR.
 Often they thanked him for demonstrating courage and providing inspiration to the disabled.
 Some requested personal messages of support be sent to struggling family members.
 Very often, FDR responded directly to the afflicted patients.

-Below are some of those letters, along with replies from the White House.
-(Click the image to view).
+Below are some of those letters, along with replies from the White House (Click the image to view).
+Selections drawn from President's Personal File 50: Congratulations.

 The Birthday Balls continued in order to support both Warm Springs and FDR’s National Foundation for Infantile Paralysis which he created four years later in 1938.
 The fundraising for the National Foundation evolved into what we now know as the March of Dimes.
 This was a fund-raiser in which all of its proceeds went to the National Foundation for Infantile Paralysis.
 The annual continuation of this occasion eventually funded the research for the Salk vaccine to treat polio; unfortunately FDR never lived to see it.